-With the vote on the proposed deal that will see Playtech PLC (LON:PTEC) acquire Plus500 Ltd (LON:PLUS) yet to take place, Teddy Sagi’s business is seeking to raise funds for future acquisitions, including the deal with the retail Forex and CFD broker.
+With the vote on the proposed deal that will see Playtech PLC (LON:PTEC) acquire Plus500 Ltd (LON:PLUS) yet to take place, Teddy Sagi’s business is seeking to raise funds for future acquisitions, including the deal with the CFD broker.

 Playtech announced earlier today that it is going to raise about £225 million (or about $350 million) placing up to 29,050,000 Ordinary Shares with the price per Placing Share to be determined through an accelerated bookbuild.
 The placing represents approximately 9.9% of Playtech’s current issued share capital.

 Teddy Sagi will retain his 33% holding in Playtech (via his Brickington holding company) by plowing in more than $100 million of his own money.